microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Log into the [CRIS Dashboard](https://cris.ai/) (cris.ai).
 1. Click on your user account in the right side of the top ribbon and click on **All Subscriptions** in the drop-down menu.
 1. Click **Connect existing subscription** and provide the requested information:

     * Subscription Key: *paste speech subscription value previously obtained from Azure Portal*

 1. Click **Add**.
 It will display a page with the result of your subscription validation.

 ### B) Customize Language Model and Pronunciation

-Building a custom language model allows us to improve the vocabulary of our speech model and specify the pronuntiation of specific words.
+Building a custom language model allows us to improve the vocabulary of our speech model and specify the pronunciation of specific words.

 1. Open `Downloads/buildanintelligentbot/resources/custom_speech_language_ds.txt` with a Text Editor and review its contents.
 This file contains text examples of queries and utterances expected from users.
 1. Return to the **CRIS** portal.
 1. Click the **Custom Speech** from the top menu and select **Adaptation Data**.
 1. Click **Import** next to `Language Datasets` and provide the requested information:

     * Name: `Food Language Model`.
     * Language data file (.txt): navigate and select `buildanintelligentbot/resources/custom_speech_language_ds.txt` from the `Downloads` folder.

 1. Click **Import**.
 It will display a table with your new dataset.
 Wait for the **Status** to change to **Succeeded**.
 1. Open `Downloads/buildanintelligentbot/resources/custom_speech_pronunciation_ds.txt` with a Text Editor and review its contents.
 This file contains custom phonetic pronunciations for specific words.
 1. Return to the **CRIS** portal.
 1. Click **Import** next to `Pronunciation Datasets` and provide the requested information:

     * Name: `Custom Pronunciation Data`.
     * Language data file (.txt): navigate and select `buildanintelligentbot/resources/custom_speech_pronunciation_ds.txt` from the `Downloads` folder.

 1. Click **Import**.
 It will display a table with your new dataset.
 Wait for the **Status** to change to **Succeeded**.
 1. Click on **Language Models** from the top menu.
 1. Click **Create New** and provide the requested information:

     * Name: `Food Language Model`.
     * Locale: `en-US`.
     * Scenario: `v4.5 Unified`.
     * Language Data: auto populated with the sample data previously created.
     * Pronunciation Data: `Custom Pronunciation Data`.

 1. Click **Create**.
 It will display a table with your new model.
 This can take several minutes to complete (between 20 - 30 minutes).

 ### C) Create custom speech-to-text endpoint